EricJr69/Azure-Sentinel/README.md

 <img src="https://i.imgur.com/t12IHCU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create a text file on your computer and paste the logs and save it on your desktop to upload to the custom logs on Azure
+Create a text file on your computer, paste the logs, and save it on your desktop to upload to the custom logs on Azure
 </p>
 <br />